iroykaufman/Shift_App/README.md

 # Shift_App
-Small app using python for trace after you worker shift time &amp; very easy to use.
+Small app using python for trace after your workers shift time &amp; very easy to use.
 ---
 ## packges:
 - pip install pygame